Updated July 20, 2021

 Deconstruction

 Another option is a combination of these two methods—partially deconstructing your home by hand and then having the rest of the house demolished with an excavator.
-This is a great way to save a little bit of money on demolition.
+This would be the method of choice if there are aspects of your home that you'd like to salvage and in some cases, can even save on costs.

-Any unwanted debris or junk is loaded into a dumpster and hauled away to the nearest landfill or recycling facility.
+Any resulting debris is loaded into a dumpster and hauled away to the nearest landfill or recycling facility.

-All debris should be removed from the site so that it is clean and ready for whatever comes next.
+All debris should be removed from the site so that it is clean and ready for the next steps, which usually involves grading to make the land ready for new construction or ready for a property sale.

 Find a house demolition contractor near you